CS5008Fall2025/homework-speed-comparison-jroberge16/Report.md

 ![Operation vs Time2](data_analysis\images\1image.png)
 ![LogTime](data_analysis\images\2image.png)

-For this analysis, we will analyze graph one and two together since they show similar information but merely have different scales.
-Each graph in the visual above represents a operation performed during our analysis.
+For this analysis, we will analyze visual one and two together, since they show similar information and merely have different scales.
+Each graph in the visual above represents an operation performed during our analysis.
 Each line within the graph represents a particular data structure.
-For the purpose of this analysis, we will analyze each graph,
+For the purpose of this analysis, we will analyze one graph at a time.

-* Add: this shows that the BST data structure was out most performant.
-Our sorted vector and linked list behaved similarly and had similar runtime which is expected since they should have a runtime of of $O(n)$ whe it comes to the add operation
+* `Add`: This shows that the BST was our most performant data structure.
+Our sorted vector and linked list behaved similarly and had similar runtime, which is expected since they should have a runtime of $O(n)$ for the add operation.

-* Search: a sorted vector was our most performant data structure here, but BST was a verty close second.
-I know that searching for a value in a BST and a Sorted vector have a runtime of $log(n)$, but I’m surprised that the overhead between the data structure didn’t cause a more substantial difference between the two data structures.
+* `Search`: The sorted vector was our most performant data structure here, but BST was a very close second.
+BST and a sorted vector have a runtime of $O(\log n)$ for search, but we are surprised that the overhead between the data structures didn’t cause a more substantial difference in runtimes.

-* Save: these runtimes where all roughly equivalent.
+* `Save`: These runtimes were all roughly equivalent.
 Writing to a file should be $O(n)$ for all data structures.

-* Remove: the BST was the fastest at removing an element.
-I was surprised at how slow a Sorted Linked list was at removing an element.
+* `Remove`: BST was the fastest at removing an element.
+I was surprised at how slow a sorted linked list was at removing an element.

-* ADD Front: As expected, adding to the front of a vector is much slower when compared to a linked list.
-For a vector this should be $O(n)$ and for a linked list it should be $O(1)$.
+* `Add Front`: As expected, adding to the front of a vector is much slower when compared to a linked list.
+For a vector, this runtime should be $O(n)$, and for a linked list, we expect $O(1)$.

-* Add Back: Both run time were roughly equivalent when adding to the back which should be $O(1)$.
-Surprisingly our graph shows a linear runtime for both, but we believe this is merely overhead since the actual runtimes are very small.
+* `Add Back`: Both runtimes were roughly equivalent with an $O(1)$ runtime.
+Surprisingly, our graph shows a linear runtime for both, but we believe this is merely overhead since the actual runtimes are very small.

-* Remove Front: As expected, the runtime for vector was very slow when removing form, the front of the vector.
-This aligns with our expectation since removing from the front of a vector is guaranteed to be $O(n)$ time complexity, but for a linked list this would be $O(1)$.
+* `Remove Front`: As expected, the runtime for a vector was very slow when removing from the front.
+This aligns with our expectation since removing from the front of a vector is guaranteed to be $O(n)$ time complexity, but for a linked list, this would be $O(1)$.

-* Remove Back: As expected our linked list was much slower at removing from the back which is an $O(n)$ operation.
+* `Remove Back`: As expected, our linked list was much slower at removing from the back, which is an $O(n)$ operation.

-* Get: Linked List was a slowest at retrieving by index which is a $O(n)$ operation.
-Our Vector, as expected showed constant runtime for retrieving by index.
+* `Get`: The linked list was the slowest at retrieving by index, which is an $O(n)$ operation.
+Our vector, as expected, showed constant runtime for retrieving by index.

 #### Graphic 3: